daylerees/anbu/readme.md

 ![Anbu Profiler](https://raw.githubusercontent.com/daylerees/anbu/master/screenshot.png)

-## Notice

-This profiler is still **WORK IN PROGRESS**.
-Don't get me wrong, it works just fine, but don't file issues or PRs yet!

 ## Installation

 You'll need to add the package to the `require` section of your Laravel app `composer.json` file: